 Types of $4,000 Loans

-Not all $4,000 loans are the same.
-The structure you choose shapes your rate, timeline, and long-term credit impact.
+Not all borrowing structures are the same.
+The one you choose shapes your rate, timeline, and long-term credit impact.

 Personal (Unsecured) Installment Loan

 This is the most flexible option.
-No collateral, no restrictions on how you use the money.
-Home repairs, medical bills, debt consolidation, whatever you need.
+No collateral, no restrictions on how you use the money-home repairs, medical bills, debt consolidation, whatever you need.
 APR ranges from 7% to 36% based on your credit profile, with terms running 12 to 60 months.
-Every on-time payment gets reported to the bureaus, which works in your favor over time.
-If your score is in the 580 to 620 range, you may be offered an installment loan specifically designed for near-prime borrowers.
+Each on-time payment gets reported to the bureaus, working in your favor over time.
+If your score is in the 580-620 range, you may be offered an installment loan specifically designed for near-prime borrowers.
 The structure is identical (fixed schedule, equal payments), but the APR will be higher and the requirements looser.
-For many subprime borrowers, this is the only realistic path to $4,000 without turning to payday-style products.
+For many subprime borrowers, this is the only realistic way to reach this amount without turning to payday-style products.

 Auto Loan (Secured)

 If you're buying a car, a dedicated auto loan beats an unsecured personal loan on rate.
 The vehicle serves as collateral, which lowers the lender's risk.
-Typical APR for a new vehicle at 700+ credit is 5 to 7%.
-For a used vehicle, it's 7 to 12%.
-Below 620, the rate gap versus a general-purpose loan narrows to 2 to 4 percentage points and stops being meaningful.
-One important distinction.
-Default on an auto loan and the lender repossesses the car.
+Typical APR for a new vehicle at 700+ credit is 5-7%.
+For a used vehicle, it's 7-12%.
+Below 620, the rate gap versus a general-purpose loan narrows to 2-4 percentage points and stops being meaningful.
+One important distinction: default on an auto loan and the lender repossesses the car.
 Default on an unsecured loan and they take you to court, but you keep the car.

 Traditional payday loans are designed for amounts under $1,000, due back on your next payday.
-Some lenders try to structure $4,000 as a series of short-term rollovers.
+Some lenders try to structure the full sum as a series of short-term rollovers.
 According to CFPB data, average APR on payday products hits 400%.
-Three rollovers on a $4,000 balance and you're staring down $7,000+ in total debt.
-The only acceptable way to borrow $4,000 is an installment or personal loan with a fixed repayment schedule and a clear end date.
+Three rollovers on that balance and you’re staring down $7,000+ in total debt.
+The only acceptable way to borrow this amount is an installment or personal loan with a fixed repayment schedule and a clear end date.

-Consolidation means replacing credit card balances carrying 22 to 29% APR with a $4,000 personal loan at 15% APR.
-This saves $280 to $560 per year in interest alone and simplifies three or four minimum payments into one fixed monthly amount.
-The catch is behavioral.
-You must stop putting new charges on those cards after consolidating.
+Consolidation means replacing credit card balances carrying 22-29% APR with a $4,000 personal loan at, say, 15% APR.
+This saves $280-$560 per year in interest alone and simplifies three or four minimum payments into one fixed monthly amount.
+The catch is behavioral: you must stop putting new charges on those cards after consolidating.
 Run the balances back up and within six months you'll be carrying both the loan payment and fresh card debt.
+We've watched it happen too often.
 Use this strategy only if you have a concrete plan to keep the cards at zero.
+(If numbers help you decide, try our debt consolidation calculator.)

 | APR | 12 Months | 24 Months | 36 Months | 60 Months |